Excel is the Middle Ages

 Apart from the absurd and inefficient mass email exchange, one of the most popular project management tools is the Excel spreadsheet.
 Its first flaw is that it is absolutely ugly.
 Ok, at first sight, that's not a reason in itself.
 However, on the one hand, the speed and clarity of the data to be visualized is essential.
 On the other hand, the visual quality of a tool (UI & UX) has a direct correlation on the involvement of users and their productivity.

-But most importantly, Excel's collaborative capabilities are non-existent.
-Communication, project-related files, updates, update tracking, history, reports, etc. are all done in a ridiculous back-and-forth of emails, phones, attachments and version conflicts.
+Above all, Excel's collaborative capabilities are non-existent.
+Communication, project-related files, updates, update tracking, history, reports, etc. are all carried out in a ridiculous back-and-forth of emails, phone calls, attachments and version conflicts.

 Why a project management tool?

-For the most part, the way to get organized relies on carloads of emails, overloaded messaging, scattered information and outdated files.
-This leads to massive time wastage, delays and lack of clarity about what is being done and what is happening.
+For the most part, the way we organize ourselves relies on wagonloads of emails, overloaded messaging systems, scattered information and out-of-date files.
+This leads to massive time-wasting, delays and a lack of clarity about objectives and what's going on.

 The only result of doing things the "old fashioned way" is more stress and dissatisfaction for people who spend more time searching for and making sense of information than advancing their project(s).

-Using a (good!) collaboration software is to offer more time and serenity to collaborators, even before talking about productivity gains and success.
-It allows to :
+Using (good!) collaboration software means more time and peace of mind for employees, even before talking about gains in productivity and success.
+It enables you to :

 Where do you want to go?